COVID-19 & UV Inactivation

 The International Ultraviolet Association (IUVA) – a nonprofit dedicated to the advancement of ultraviolet technologies to help address public health and environmental concerns – has assembled a group of leading experts from around the world to develop guidance on the effective use of UV technology, as a treatment measure, to help reduce the transmission of COVID-19.

-The IUVA believes that UV disinfection technologies can play a role in a multiple barrier approach to reducing the transmission of the virus causing COVID-19, SARS-CoV-2, based on current disinfection data and empirical evidence.
+The IUVA believes that UV inactivation technologies can play a role in a multiple barrier approach to reducing the transmission of the virus causing COVID-19, SARS-CoV-2, based on current treatment data and empirical evidence.
 For more information, visit iuva.org/COVID-19.

-Trojan Technologies designs and manufactures systems that disinfect water with UV light in the UV-C spectrum – we do not design or manufacture systems or products that disinfect surfaces or air.
+Trojan Technologies designs and manufactures systems that treat water with UV light in the UV-C spectrum – we do not design or manufacture systems or products that treat surfaces or air.

-In water disinfection applications, UV light provides rapid, effective inactivation of microorganisms through a physical process.
-When bacteria, viruses and protozoa are exposed to germicidal wavelengths of UV light, they are instantaneously rendered incapable of reproducing and infecting.
-The process adds nothing to the water but UV light, has no impact on chemical composition or dissolved oxygen content, and does not create disinfection by-products.
+In water treatment applications, UV light provides rapid, effective inactivation of microorganisms through a physical process.
+When microorganisms are exposed to UV light, they are instantaneously rendered incapable of reproducing and infecting.
+The process adds nothing to the water but UV light, has no impact on chemical composition or dissolved oxygen content, and does not create by-products.

-UV light has demonstrated efficacy against pathogenic organisms, including those responsible for cholera, polio, typhoid, hepatitis and other bacterial, viral and parasitic diseases.
+UV light has demonstrated efficacy against microorganisms, including those responsible for cholera, polio, typhoid, and hepatitis.